vu-hn/Vuhn-Bitcoin-Cash-Node/doc/gitian-building/gitian-building-manual.md

 Resolving deltas: 100% (41590/41590), done.
 From https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node.git
 ... (new tags, new branch etc)
---- Building for trusty amd64 ---
+--- Building for jammy amd64 ---
 Stopping target if it is up
 Making a new image copy
 stdin: is not a tty